coconut-svsm/cocoon-tpm/storage/src/fs/cocoonfs/cocoonfs-format.md

 appropriate.

 ## Fundamental structures and encodings
-The core CocoonFS metadata structures are:
+The core CocoonFs metadata structures are:

 * The [image header](#sec-image-header) defining filesystem properties, split into an [immutable](#sec-static-image-header) and a [mutable](#sec-mutable-image-header) part.
 The immutable part contains all